NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 2. Create A and AAAA DNS records pointing to the droplet/instance.
 3. Install Docker on the droplet and secure the Docker daemon with TLS authentication.
 4. Create "external" persistent volumes for Lets Encrypt certificates and for Krill RSYNC data.
-5. Invoke Docker Compose to deploy the private network and containers on the droplet.
+5. Invoke Docker Compose to build images, and deploy the private network and containers on the droplet.
 6. Configure Krill.
 7. Run the Krill E2E tests.

+> _**Note:** Even though off-the-shelf Docker images are used for the RPs, images still need to be built for them because some tooling is installed to fetch, process and install the TAL and to parse and convert the ROA output into a "standard" format expected by the test suite.
+Additionally the Krill image has to be built and preferably without having to build the entire Rust application and dependencies from scratch.
+Currently a "hack" is used to accelerate the Krill image build whereby a not-too-old copy of the Krill Docker image `builder` stage is used as the base for the new image, thereby leveraging the Cargo build cache that already exists in the (very large) image._

 #### Container startup sequence